-My name is Jordie, I recently returned to the central Italian countryside after almost 20 years away and abroad working as anthropologist, documentary filmmaker, reporter and transmedia author.
-I lived in Rome, then Brighton and London in the UK, Peru, Rwanda, Afghanistan, Cape Verde and Belgium.
+My name is Jordie, one year ago I returned to the central Italian countryside after almost 20 years away and abroad working as anthropologist, documentary filmmaker, reporter and transmedia author.
+After leaving the countryside at 18 I lived and studied in Rome, then left for the UK and during 18 years also lived shorter periods in Peru, Rwanda, Afghanistan, Madagascar, Cape Verde and Belgium.

-My family owns a house and the plan is to set it up at a little eco hostel within an organic farm.
-We produce organic hazelnuts, spelt, truffles, olive oil, hemp, artichokes, jams and vegetables.
-The place is surrounded by woodland and a river runs just a few hundred meters away.
+I took over a country house from my family and the plan is to set it up as a little eco hostel while running an organic farm.
+We produce organic hazelnuts, spelt, truffles, olive oil, hemp, artichokes and jams, we have a vegetable garden running all year round and many fruit trees.
+The place is surrounded by woodland and a river runs just hundred meters away.
 The house and surroundings are slowly shaping up, but being alone with just the help of a few friends once in a while, I am looking for a few people that want to spend the spring, summer and autumn here with me and give me a hand :-)

 Cooking / shopping

 Help with Eco project